kirbyfan64/TSC/tsc/docs/pages/scene.md

 `TSC::SceneActions::ImageChange` and `TSC::SceneActions::MusicChange`
 actions, otherwise only a black screen is shown and whatever was the previous background music continues to play.

+The last thing any scene should do is to issue the `TSC::SceneActions::NextUp` action, unless the scene is okay with resuming the last active level from the point where it was halted.
+This action defines what happens after the scene has finished;
+options include resuming the level (default), changing the level, or advancing on the overworld.

 Story text narration deserves an additional comment.
 The `TSC::SceneActions::Narration` class' constructor takes an